hashicorp/packer/website/source/docs/extend/developing-plugins.html.markdown

 ~> **Lock your dependencies!** Unfortunately, Go's dependency management story is fairly sad.
-There are various unofficial methods out there for locking dependencies, and using one of them is highly recomended since the Packer codebase will continue to improve, potentially breaking APIs along the way until there is a stable release.
+There are various unofficial methods out there for locking dependencies, and using one of them is highly recommended since the Packer codebase will continue to improve, potentially breaking APIs along the way until there is a stable release.
 By locking your dependencies, your plugins will continue to work with the version of Packer you lock to.